protontypes/open-sustainable-technology/README.md

 - [NOAA PSL Reanalyses](https://psl.noaa.gov/data/gridded/reanalysis/index.html) is a public reanalysis collection of the NOAA Physical Sciences Laboratory (NCEP, NARR, 20th Century Reanalysis)
 - [MERRA- 2 Reanalysis](https://disc.sci.gsfc.nasa.gov/datasets?keywords=%22MERRA-2%22) is produced by NASA Global Modeling and Assimilation Office (GMAO).
 Apart of the surface observations assimilates space-based ones as well.
 - [CMIP6 Datasets](https://pcmdi.github.io/CMIP6/) provides an access to the outputs of the current phase 6 of the Coupled Model Intercomparison Project (CMIP).
 CMIP6 global climate models give a base to (almost) all we may know for the climate of the future.
-- [Climate Watch](https://github.com/Vizzuality/climate-watch) - offers open data, visualizations and analysis to help policymakers, researchers and other stakeholders gather insights on countries' climate progress
+- [Climate Watch](https://github.com/Vizzuality/climate-watch) - offers open data, visualizations and analysis to help policymakers, researchers and other stakeholders gather insights on countries' climate progress.
+- [EarthEngine](https://earthengine.google.com/) - A planetary-scale platform for Earth science data & analysis.

 ## Access and Monitoring of Resources